Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 From fishing village to diverse economic powerhouse.

-After realising that oil would not be an unlimited resource, the Sheikh
+After realising that oil would not be an unlimited resource, the Sheikh diversfied from 1970.

+The Jebel Ali Free Zone was established, today allowing 200,000 companies to operate in Dubai, using its excellent positioning.
+Along with flagship developments such as the